V-Trac Horn Installation Please note - this photo-essay page was developed prior to the introduction of the V-TracII midrange

 Remove the midrange driver by unscrewing it from the end of the horn.
 Remove the screw that holds the end bracket of the midrange horn down to the cabinet.
 Loosen the nut where the bracket is attached to the midrange horn and pull the bracket up and back so it is close to horizontal and in line with the horn.

 Remove the four screws that hold the midrange horn/grill frame assembly to the top cabinet side pieces.
 The midrange horn is attached to a plywood frame that also holds the tweeter and is covered with grill cloth.
 This whole assembly is held in place by four screws.
 Once these four screws are removed, the assembly will loosen and slide out the front of the cabinet.
 Remove this assembly carefully, being sure not to damage the wood cabinet with the back of the midrange horn.
+Belle owners - it is probably easier to remove the top of the cabinet first, before taking the screws out of the side pieces that hold the front grill frame/mid horn assembly.
+You do this by removing the four screws that screw up into the top from the cleats on the side pieces.

 Remove the three screws that hold the upper brace underneath the top of the cabinet.
 Remove the brace (may take some force to loosen it).
 It may be possible to re-installed this brace farther back on the tophat and still fit the V-TracII horns in place, but I have never found the brace to be necessary and I recommend removing it completely.